Apache Hadoop Architecture Explained (With Diagrams)

 MapReduce

-MapReduce is processing component of Hadoop.
+MapReduce is the processing component of Hadoop.
 It is a programming model and framework for processing large data sets in parallel across a cluster of commodity hardware.
-MapReduce works by dividing a large data set into smaller subsets and processing each subset in parallel across multiple nodes in cluster.
+MapReduce works by dividing a large data set into smaller subsets and processing each subset in parallel across multiple nodes in the cluster.

 Hadoop Ecosystem